Arsenic in Drinking Water

-There is no regulatory control over treatment devices for private homes, therefore the well owner must be careful and select an appropriate treatment device that has been certified for the removal of arsenic.
+There is no regulatory control over treatment devices for private homes.
+Owners must be careful and select an appropriate treatment device.
+The device should be certified for the removal of arsenic.
 For a list of filters and systems certified for arsenic, see www.nsf.org/knowledge-library/faq-water.

 Consider getting a certified treatment device from an organization that is Standards Council of Canada (SCC) accredited.
 The treatment device should meet the following standards:

-- NSF/ANSI Standard 62 on drinking water distillation and adsorption systems; or
+- NSF/ANSI Standard 62 on drinking water distillation and adsorption systems

 - Standard 58 on reverse osmosis drinking water treatment systems

 - Standard 53 on drinking water treatment units with specific designation for the water quality parameters you are trying to remove (arsenic)

 Certification assures that a device works as the manufacturer or distributor claims.
-Find an up-to-date list of accredited organizations by visiting Standards Council of Canada at www.scc.ca/en/accreditation/product-process-and-service-certification/directory-of-accredited-clients.
+Find an up-to-date list of accredited organizations by visiting the Standards Council of Canada at: www.scc.ca/en/accreditation/product-process-and-service-certification/directory-of-accredited-clients.